A. J. Allmendinger: 2006: Stock car debut

 Allmendinger made his NASCAR debut in the Craftsman Truck Series driving for Bill Davis Racing at New Hampshire International Speedway on September 16, 2006, in the No. 24 Toyota Tundra.
 He crashed his primary truck in qualifying but started the race 32nd in a backup truck from teammate Bill Lester and finished on the lead lap in 13th.
-He also competed at the Talladega Superspeedway in October with a finish of fifth.
+He also competed at the Talladega Superspeedway in October with a fifth place finish.
 In his third career truck series start, he qualified in second place at Atlanta and led five laps before he wrecked and finished 34th.

 Red Bull officially announced Allmendinger as part of its 2007 Nextel Cup Series driver lineup on October 25, 2006.
-He attempted his first Cup Series event at Atlanta in October 2006 driving the No. 84 Red Bull-sponsored Dodge Charger; however, due to qualifying being rained out, a lack of owner's points prevented Allmendinger from making the race.
+He attempted his first Cup Series event at Atlanta in October 2006 driving the No. 84 Red Bull-sponsored Dodge Charger, however, due to qualifying being rained out, a lack of owner's points prevented Allmendinger from making the race.
 He also attempted to make the race at Texas Motor Speedway, failing to qualify again.